41st Tank

 officer Captain William F. Gardner, Commanding' Officer of Company A, and one Enlisted

 Man Tec 4 Albert V. Bates of Company B. And twelve others were wounded.
+That was New Years Eve.
+Just the mere thought that it was New Year's

 Eve under these uncomfortable circumstances made it seem rather anachronistic